-• Automation of CITES permits is about improvement of business processes and work flows through automation of procedures.
-This requires an analysis of the current business processes, and an identification of the areas that should be improved which may lead to changes in the organization of work in the Management Authority and the private sector and the way they work together.

-• Change management is a very important part of the project.
-This requires significant efforts in capacity building, training and consultation.

-• The project should increase trust and collaboration between the private sector and the authorities.
+- Automation of CITES permits is about improvement of business processes and work flows through automation of procedures.
+This requires an analysis of the current business processes, an identification of the areas that should be improved which may lead to changes in the organization of work in the Management Authority and the private sector and the way they work together. - Change management is a very important part of the project.
+This requires significant efforts in capacity building, training and consultation. - The project should increase trust and collaboration between the private sector and the authorities.
 Traders should be educated to meet the requirements of the Management Authority.
-The project should exercise pressure on the traders to become fully compliant at all times.

-• The system should provide traders with access to the latest regulations and check routines for data consistency to ensure that traders submit compliant permit requests.
+The project should exercise pressure on the traders to become fully compliant at all times. - The system should provide traders with access to latest regulations and checking routines for data consistency to ensure that traders to submit compliant permit requests.

-• Business processes related to request and issuance of certificates and the inspection need to be documented and well understood.
-It is recommended to conduct a business processes analysis (BPA) as part of the project implementation.
+- Business processes related to request and issuance of certificates and the inspection need to be documented and well understood.
+It is recommended to conduct a business processes analysis (BPA) prior as part of the project implementation.
 The process analysis helps to identify shortcomings of the current processes and design a new and improved system.
 The BPA also provides the basis for the eCITES technical implementation.
-Guidance on how to conduct Business Process Analysis is provided by UNECE and ESCAP

-• The CITES ePermitting system supports international trade transactions.
-It needs to fully integrate international business practice for cross border trade and the technologies used for information exchange.
-The format of the electronic CITES permit should follow the specifications provided in the CITES ePermitting Toolkit.

-• The ePermit system needs to be available 24/7.
+Guidance on who to conduct Business Process Analysis is provided by UNECE and ESCAP - The CITES ePermitting system supports international trade transactions.
+It needs to fully integrate into international business practice for cross border trade and the technologies used for information exchange.
+The format of the electronic CITES permit should follow the specifications provided in the CITES ePermitting Toolkit. - The ePermit system needs to be available 24/7.
 This requires professional support not only during work hours but also on weekends, at night and during public holidays.
 Management Authorities may not have the resources available to provide this level of support in house.
-The Management Authority may choose other ways to provide the required system availability, for example through

-- Joint regional ePermit operation centre: Several countries host their national ePermitting system in a joint regional support centre.
-The different national ePermitting systems can share the same physical platform on which completely independent national ePermit platforms are running (virtualization).
-This allows each Management Authority to own and fully control their own national ePermitting system while benefitting from shared maintenance and technical support. - Hosted by other another government agency: In particular, national Customs organizations have extensive IT operations and capabilities to provide 24/7 support.
+The Management Authority may choose other ways to provide the required system availability, for example through - Joint regional ePermit operation centre: several countries host their national ePermitting system in a joint regional support centre.
+The different national ePermitting system can share the same physical platform on which completely independent national ePermit platforms are running (virtualization).
+This allows each Management Authority to own and fully control their own national ePermitting system while benefitting from shared maintenance and technical support. - O Hosted by other another government agency: In particular national Customs organizations have extensive IT operations and capabilities to provide 24/7 support.
 Service agreements could be concluded to host the permitting system.
 This can be of particular interest for countries that use the ASYCUDA both for CITES management and for Customs data management.
-Both systems share a common software platform (database and operating system, software development system, control tables...), which can lead to significant economies of scale.
-As in the case of a regional support centre, this arrangement does not prevent the Management Authority from fully owning the system. - Software as a Service: A service provider will fully host the solution and provide all functionality required for eCITES processing in the country.
-In this case the Management Authority Is not implicated in technical and maintenance issues and pays for the services provided.
+Both system share a common software platform (database and operating system, software development system, control tables...) which can lead to significant economies of scale.
+As in the case of a regional support centre, this arrangement does not prevent the Management Authority from fully owning the system. - Software as a Service: A service provider will fully host the solution and provide the all functionality required for eCITES processing in the country.
+In this case the Management Authority Is no implicated in the technical and maintenance issues and pays for the services provided.
 Different financing models exist, often on a "pay as you go" basis.

-5 eControl: Integrated Border Control through Collaboration and electronic Information Exchange
+5 eControl: Integrated Border Agency Collaboration

-The eControl project component implements the exchange of CITES permit data between the nationally designated CITES Management Authority and the national Customs, and if applicable, to any other designated border control authority to improve import and export control.
+This eControl project component implements the exchange of CITES permit data between the Management Authority and Customs to improve import and export control.